JoshVanL/k8s-subject-access-delegation/README.md

 * **Time**: A short hand or full time stamp string.
 Simply a time till the trigger will be satisfied.
 * **Event**: Some event that needs to take place within the cluster for the trigger to be satisfied.
-For example a pod being created or terminated.
+For example, a pod being created or terminated.

 ## Deletion Triggers
 Like the activation triggers, for a rule's permission to be removed the